chankrrn/WRO-FE-YBR/elec/elec_README.md

 ---

-# 6.4 RPLiDAR C1
+## 6.4 RPLiDAR C1

 <img width="358" height="355" alt="LiDAR" src="https://github.com/user-attachments/assets/04993f0c-df40-4ea0-91fa-db8690b847c1" />

 **Purpose:** 2D environmental-distance sensing.

-The RPLiDAR C1 provides distance measurements around the vehicle.
+The RPLiDAR C1 provides distance measurements around the vehicle, allowing the software to understand the robot’s surroundings and detect nearby objects.

 Its information is used by the software for: